detlaff/jekyll-casper-refined/_posts/2014-01-03-augmentations.md

 <img src="/images/jensensbuilding.jpg">

-The game presets some very believable scenarios, at least in terms of possible players on the interest board.
+The game presents some very believable scenarios, at least in terms of possible players on the interest board.
 We've got pro-augments, pro-human radicals fearing that tampering with human biology might prove catastrophic, and last but not least, Illuminati — read: politicians really into power, control and regulations over augs.

 **Adam Jensen**, the protagonist, is a very heavily augmented ex-SWAT who got himself into this war for power — war long, interesting and full of secrets.
 Since I am a sucker for a great stories, I won't tell you anything else. *Sorry*, play the game yourself.